 Impact of Religion on Bhutan’s Happiness

 Bhutan has a long history of Buddhist practices.
-Buddhism is a major source of national identity and is deeply intertwined with the Bhutanese way of life.
-It is estimated that two-thirds of the country’s population is Buddhist.
+Buddhism, also known as a “religion of happiness,” is a major source of national identity and is deeply intertwined with the Bhutanese way of life.
+It is estimated that two-thirds of the country’s population are Buddhist.
 Buddhism provides spiritual guidance and a moral compass for Bhutanese citizens.

-Buddhist principles of compassion, non-violence and respect for all life forms are deeply ingrained in Bhutanese culture.
-For example, it is a cultural norm to show respect to elders, to practice compassion to all living creatures, and to be honest and truthful.
+Buddhist principles of compassion, non-violence, and respect for all life forms are deeply ingrained in Bhutanese culture.
+For example, it is a cultural norm to show respect to elders, to practice compassion towards all living creatures, and to be honest and truthful.

-Buddhism also provides an ethical framework for decision-making, which helps to promote national happiness.
-The teachings of Buddhism emphasize the importance of harmony and cooperation, and emphasize the importance of taking responsibility for one’s actions.
-By following these teachings, Bhutanese citizens are able to be mindful of their actions and ensure that they are leading lives that are beneficial to themselves and others, which in turn affects national happiness.
+Buddhism also provides an ethical framework for decision-making, which helps promote national happiness.
+The teachings of Buddhism emphasize the importance of harmony and cooperation and highlight the importance of taking responsibility for one’s actions.
+By following these teachings, Bhutanese citizens can be mindful of their actions and ensure that they are leading lives that are beneficial to themselves and others, which in turn affects national happiness.

 Promoting Happiness, Sustainability, and Growth

-The country has implemented a range of initiatives to reduce poverty and inequality, while at the same time protecting its environment and promoting economic growth.
-To further enhance these efforts, Bhutan has also implemented a number of innovative policies and practices to promote sustainability.
+The country has implemented a range of initiatives to reduce poverty and inequality while also protecting its environment and promoting economic growth.
+To further enhance these efforts, Bhutan has implemented a number of innovative policies and practices to promote sustainability.

-In addition, Bhutan has made significant strides in the fields of renewable energy and sustainable development.
-The country is actively investing in green energy technologies, such as wind energy, geothermal energy, and biomass energy.
-The country also has a “Green Economy” policy, preserving its country and preserving its forests.
-To further promote sustainability, Bhutan has also implemented a number of climate change mitigation measures, such as a carbon tax and the establishment of protected areas.
+Moreover, Bhutan has made great strides in renewable energy and sustainable development.
+The country actively invests in green energy technologies, including wind energy, geothermal energy, and biomass energy.
+Bhutan’s “Green Economy” policy focuses on preserving its forests and maintaining its natural resources.
+To further promote sustainability, Bhutan has implemented climate change mitigation measures, such as a carbon tax, and has established protected areas.